|

 used to reference, locate, notify, and contribute to identification of common actor

-resources, bycomposition, with built-inlinks, as well as throughrelationsand associations.
-ANALYSIS A basicinformation
+resources, by composition, with built-in links, as well as through relationships and associations.
+ANALYSIS A basic information

 acquisition